Parish/DistrictBurwell/East Lindsey

 Visits

-Burwell Butter Cross is the only example of a market cross building surviving in Lincolnshire.
+Burwell Butter Cross is one of the very few examples of 18th century market cross buildings surviving in Lincolnshire.

 The building’s next recorded use was as a dovecote and it is thus depicted in a drawing by J C Nattes dated 1790 (see below).
 This shows an upward extension capped with a conical slate roof on denticular brick eaves topped with a plain octagonal cupola.
 The brick pediments w ere retained, and may have helped serve as rat ledges.
 This is clearly when the arched openings were bricked in with doorways and utility openings provided as required.